Codeconut-Ltd/WordPress-Web-Setup-Boilerplate/README.md

 Security-focused structural boilerplate for any WordPress webs.
 Opinionated features that might not work with any hosting.
 Only use if experienced with WordPress setup and feel comfortable editing server files.

 **Intended for developers – Not end users**

+### Current state

+The suggested changes in this boilerplate are still up-to-date in 2020 and for current WordPress releases.
+Despite some of these issues being known for several years, they have never been improved upon, and some of these are out of WordPress.

 <br><br>